BhattcharyaCodes/skeletal/README.md

 1 Assert that the browser openend the correct url : "open the google search engine".

-2 Assert that the google logo image is loaded on the search page.
+2 Assert that the google logo image is loaded on the center of the search page.

 3 If you enterd nothing and just clicked search the nothing should be occur.